samarthdd/GW-proxy/upwork-project-briefs.md

 See [How we use Upwork at Glasswall](https://www.slideshare.net/LukeRobbertse/how-we-use-upwork-at-glasswall) for more context about how Glasswall has embraced Upwork to find and hire talent.

-## Rules of engagement

- - All work done for the projects defined below are to be released under the Apache 2.0 Open Source license
- - All work and conversation threads to be public (on GitHub or Slack)
-    - There is no direct (i.e. private) support.
-    - Part of the exercise is to see how Upwork resources are able to:
-      - a) work independently
-      - b) collaborate effectively (namely with other Upwork resources)
- - These projects are used to evaluate new Upwork resources
- - At times, there will be multiple Upwork resources working on the same tasks
- - Each Upwork resource is allocated (via the Upwork UI) a number of hours to work on these projects (which represents the maximum that Glasswall will pay for the work done)
- - Tech Stack:
-    - Python and NodeJS for backend code
-    - React for frontend code
-    - Jupyter Notebooks
-    - AWS lambda or Azure Serverless functions
-    - Git
-    - GitHub Actions
-    - Markdown
- - We encourage innovation and creative thinking, so please fell free to show alternative technologies, workflows and visualizations

 ### Project #1) Data analysis and visualization

 **Objective**: Consume, process, normalize and visualize GitHub Issues data